Bishie07/lesson101/README.md

 - Navigate to the settings tab of your repo
 - From the general session locate Pages
 - From the deployment and build session > Select the Branch document > click save
-- Wait for 1- or more mins, refresh the github page to retreive the url for the file
+- Wait for one or more mins, refresh the github page to retreive the url pages for the file